hubmapconsortium/portal-containers/README.md

 # And then make a PR at: https://github.com/hubmapconsortium/ingest-pipeline
 ```

-Here is a template for the PR into ingest-pieplines, if there is a new pipeline in `portal-containers` that needs to be run.
+Here is a template for the PR into `ingest-pipelines`, if there is a new pipeline in `portal-containers` that needs to be run.
 This helps us communicate what the pipeline's input, output, and purpose are:

 ```
 # --NAME OF THE PIPELINE--